chiamaka249/IgboNER-Models/README.md

 # Citation
 ***

-@article{chukwunekeigbobert,
+@inproceedings{chukwuneke2022igbobert,

-  title={IgboBERT Models: Building and Training Transformer Models for the Igbo Language},

-  author={Chukwuneke, Chiamaka and Ezeani, Ignatius and Rayson, Paul and El-Haj, Mahmoud}
+  title={IgboBERT Models: Building and Training Transformer Models for the Igbo Language}, author={Chukwuneke, Chiamaka and Ezeani, Ignatius and Rayson, Paul and El-Haj, Mahmoud}, booktitle={Proceedings of the Thirteenth Language Resources and Evaluation Conference}, pages={5114--5122}, year={2022}
 }